Casperus99/Portfolio/AI algorithms/Decision Tree Classifier/README.md

 6. Perform points 2-5 *k* times
 7. Calculate mean accuracy and standard devation

 Additionaly, Working with relatively small datasets like this one may lead to quite different results in the next runs.
 Therefore, these steps are repeated *n* times to generate more accuracy values thus more stable outcome.

+Running program with *k* = 10 and *n* = 10 (100 trees) provided:
+**mean accuracy** = 0.914
+**standard deviation** = 0.018

 ## Model modifications performance